-We research debris flows at various levels: we observe their behaviour via automatic monitoring stations, trigger experimental debris flows in the laboratory, and simulate their courses and spread using a computer.
-Our research focuses on the following areas.
+We research debris flows in various ways: we observe their behaviour via automatic monitoring stations, trigger experimental debris flows in the laboratory, and simulate their courses and spread using a computer.

 Understanding processes through field observation

 We have set up multiple automatic debris flow monitoring stations in the Swiss Alps which provide us with important data sets for describing flow processes and for developing and calibrating numerical simulation programmes.
 Various measuring systems are used and tested at the stations.

 Boulders and debris

 An automatic debris flow monitoring station is currently in operation at the Illgraben.
 Other stations were installed in previous years and have also provided key data sets: Dorfbach, Schipfenbach, Preonzo, Riascio.

 Debris flows occur in the Illgraben several times a year.
 This makes the site interesting for research.
 WSL has instrumented the channel with technical installations and observes the events in detail.
 It has also implemented a prototype system for a debris flow alarm system there.

 At WSL's large-scale laboratory we can study the trigger, transit and deposition behaviour of debris flows on a smaller scale.
 In a debris flow channel, we investigate the flow behaviour of different debris flow mixtures and test measuring instruments before they are used in the field.
 The debris flow channel (see video "Das Ding", Diagonal 2/2017) can also be used to demonstrate the characteristic features of debris flows to visiting groups.